-Breeding and selecting varieties is an undertaking that requires decades of focused commitment.
+Breeding and selecting varieties is an undertaking that requires decades of focused commitment and testing.
 We start by evaluating hundreds of seedlings in a cross and culling out plants with low vigor.
 After the seedlings are growing we evaluate them for desired traits on small 4’x4’ plots over 5-6 years.
 From these several hundred, we may select the top 5% to further expand into larger 10’x20’ plots for another 4-5 years of evaluation.
 Of these, we will select only 2 or 3 to expand into full bed acreage.
 We are making selections for many different traits, with high and consistent yield the primary goal.
-We also select for consistent and uniform color, firmness, size, rebud potential, and disease resistance.
+We also select for consistent and uniform color, firmness, size, rebudding potential, and disease resistance.

 Aerial photos of hybrid plots